-Under the long term incentive plan for capital markets and senior operations and administration management, total compensation to participating employees will now consist in part of restricted share units which vest over three years rather than pay-outs entirely in the form of cash payments.
+Under the long term incentive plan for capital markets and senior operations and administration management, total compensation to participating employees consists in part of restricted share units which vest over three years.
 The eligible participants are employees in the Canaccord Adams capital markets division of the Canaccord group and senior operations and administration management employees of companies in the Canaccord group.
+The LTIP was approved by the Company's shareholders at the Company's 2007 annual general meeting on August 2, 2007.

 The eligible participants are located in Canada, the United States and the United Kingdom.
 The general terms of the LTIP are the same for each country but, because of jurisdictional differences, the plans are implemented in slightly different ways and there are separate plan texts for each of the countries.
-For employees in Canada (principally employees of Canaccord Capital Corporation), a key employee benefit trust has been established, and the Company or Canaccord Capital Corporation will fund the trust with cash which will be used by a trustee to purchase on the open market common shares of the Company that will be held in trust by the trustee until restricted share units vest, or the Company will issue common shares from treasury to plan participants following vesting of restricted share units.
-For employees in the United States and the United Kingdom (principally employees of Canaccord Adams Limited and Canaccord Adams Inc.), at the time of each restricted share unit award, the Company will allot common shares and these shares will be issued from treasury at the time they vest with each participant.
+For employees in Canada (principally employees of Canaccord Capital Corporation), a key employee benefit trust has been established, and the Company or Canaccord Capital Corporation funds the trust with cash which will be used by a trustee to purchase on the open market common shares of the Company that will be held in trust by the trustee until restricted share units vest, or the Company issues common shares from treasury to plan participants following vesting of restricted share units.
+For employees in the United States and the United Kingdom (principally employees of Canaccord Adams Limited and Canaccord Adams Inc.), at the time of each restricted share unit award, the Company allots common shares and these shares will be issued from treasury at the time they vest with each participant.

-The plans will be administered by the board of directors, the Corporate Governance and Compensation Committee (or such other committee of the board of directors that the board may authorize to administer the LTIP; the "Committee") and the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer of the Company (the "Executive Officers").
+The plan is administered by the board of directors, the Corporate Governance and Compensation Committee (or such other committee of the board of directors that the board may authorize to administer the LTIP; the "Committee") and the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer of the Company (the "Executive Officers").

-All common shares issued by the Company under the LTIP will be issued in consideration of cash paid to the Company by the applicable subsidiary of the Company or for past services performed by the plan participant for the Company that have an aggregate value that equals or exceeds the issue price for such shares.
-The issue price will be the volume weighted average price of the common shares on the Toronto Stock Exchange for the ten trading days immediately preceding the date of the award.
+All common shares issued by the Company under the LTIP are issued in consideration of cash paid to the Company by the applicable subsidiary of the Company or for past services performed by the plan participant for the Company that have an aggregate value that equals or exceeds the issue price for such shares.
+The issue price is the market price of the common shares on the Toronto Stock Exchange as determined by the Committee or the Executive Officers at the time of the award.

 The maximum number of common shares that may be issued from treasury under the LTIP is 10,000,000.
-This represents approximately 20.89% of the number of outstanding common shares that are outstanding on the date of this Circular.
+This represents approximately 18.33% of the number of outstanding common shares that are outstanding on the date of this Circular.
 The maximum number of common shares that may be subject to restricted share unit awards under the LTIP in respect of any four consecutive fiscal quarters of the Company is 2,000,000.
-This represents approximately 4.18% of the common shares outstanding as at the date of this Circular.
+This represents approximately 3.67% of the common shares outstanding as at the date of this Circular.
 In addition,

-- (a) the maximum number of common shares of the Company which may be reserved for issuance to any person at any time under the LTIP may not exceed 2.5% of the common shares outstanding at the time of any award to that person; and - (b) the aggregate number of common shares of the Company: - (i) issued to insiders of the Company, within any one year period; and - (ii) issuable to insiders of the Company, at any time;
+- (a) the maximum number of common shares of the Company which may be reserved for issuance to any person at any time under the LTIP may not exceed 2.5% of the common shares outstanding at the time of any award to that person; and - (b) the aggregate number of common shares of the Company: - (i) issued to insiders of the Company, within any one-year period; and - (ii) issuable to insiders of the Company, at any time;